Future First Criminal Law

 • If a witness changes his story at trial, your lawyer can call the investigator to testify about what the witness said to him during the interview.

-• Most investigators are retired law enforcement officers, so your attorney can match the type of investigation to the investigator’s background.
+• Most investigators are retired law enforcement officers, so your lawyer can match the type of investigation to the investigator’s background.
 The investigator can rely on his experience and expertise to guide the interview and, possibly, uncover details that your attorney, alone, could not.
-For example:

 • If you are charged with financial crime, your attorney might retain a former IRS agent or Postal Inspector.